 But Feminism is not a dirty word.
 Feminism is about expanded opportunity.
 Feminism does not necessitate a zero-sum game, though God knows in this wretched economy we’re all fighting to survive even as we flail about trying not to sink.

-Feminism, as I wrote yesterday, is about economics, respect, real opportunity for real choices.
-And that requires social, political, and economic systems that accommodate all of us, not half of us.
+Feminism, as I wrote yesterday, is about economics, respect, real opportunity for real choices, and that yes, that includes women owning their sexuality and their reproductive rights.
+All of this requires social, political, and economic systems that accommodate all of us, not half of us.

 F for the Future